 The committee would like to acknowledge and congratulate the individuals involved in the development of the draft ORPP, which represents the first coordinated national research planning effort involving all federal agencies that support ocean science.
-The committee cannot overstate the importance and need for these types of activities that open up lines of dialogue between and across government agencies, academia, non-governmental organizations (NGOs), and industry.
+The committee cannot overstate the importance and need for these types of activities that open up lines of dialogue between and across government agencies, academia, nongovernmental organizations (NGOs), and industry.
 With respect to the current plan, the committee's comments are meant to be constructive for the refinement of the plan and also to help guide future priority-setting efforts in ocean science.

 Representatives of 25 agencies that populate the JSOST conceptualized and coordinated the development of the plan.
-Each section within the plan was delegated to subgroups of that committee and the output of each subgroup was integrated into the draft plan.
+Each section within the plan was delegated to subgroups of the JSOST, and the output of each subgroup was integrated into the draft plan.
 Prior to its release, the draft plan was approved by all members of the JSOST and the Interagency Committee on Ocean Science and Resource Management Integration (ICOSRMI).
 During the development phase of the plan, the JSOST sought input from academic, industry, government, and NGO constituencies in two ways: via a public workshop and through formal public comment.
-The workshop, convened in Denver, CO, was structured initially to get comments on the draft ORPP.
-Shortly before the workshop, however, the goal of the workshop was changed from commenting on the ORPP to actually providing suggestions for setting the priorities.
+The workshop, convened in Denver, Colorado, was structured initially to obtain comments on the draft ORPP.
+Shortly before the workshop was convened, however, its goal was changed from commenting on the ORPP to actually providing suggestions for setting priorities.

-Information about the Denver workshop was widely distributed throughout the ocean science community, including postings on the JSOST website; e-mail notification to members of relevant federal committees, advisory groups, and professional societies and organizations; postings to discussion lists; and print and electronic advertising in the journal Science, the Chronicle of Higher Education, and EOS.
-However, the workshop was convened with a relatively short lead-time; notification of the workshop began on February 26, less than two months before the workshop was to convene on April 18.
-This may have contributed to the relatively low attendance (231 people, not including the NRC committee members and staff), which was below the expected number of over 500.
+Information about the Denver workshop was widely distributed throughout the ocean science community, including postings on the

+JSOST website; e-mail notification of members of relevant federal committees, advisory groups, and professional societies and organizations; postings to discussion lists; and print and electronic advertising in the journal Science, the Chronicle of Higher Education, and EOS.
+However, the workshop was convened with a relatively short lead time; notification of the workshop began on February 26, less than two months before it was to convene on April 18.
+This may have contributed to the relatively low attendance (231 people, not including the NRC committee members and staff), which was less than the expected number of over 500.

-Representation of the various sectors at the workshop was uneven and tended to be skewed toward federal employees (Figure 2-1).
-For this analysis, participants were placed in one of four categories based on affiliation listed on registration: U.S. government agency; academic or other non-governmental research institution; non-governmental organization; and industry.
-The committee acknowledges that many of the participants could fall under more than one category and has attempted to categorize participants in a consistent manner.
-NRC committee members and staff and meeting staff were not included in this analysis.
+Representation of various sectors at the workshop was uneven and tended to be skewed toward federal employees (Figure 2-1).
+For this analysis, participants were placed in one of four categories based on affiliation listed on registration: U.S. government agency, academic or other nongovernmental research institution, nongovernmental organization, and industry.
+The committee acknowledges that many of the participants could fall into more than one category and has attempted to categorize participants in a consistent manner.
+NRC committee members and staff and workshop staff were not included in this analysis.

 Breakout session moderators met for an afternoon of training prior to the workshop.
 Despite this training, the session leaders had diverse interpretations of their charge.
 This resulted in considerable heterogeneity in the format of the breakout sessions and the outcomes.
 In some instances a moderator was also an author of the section of the document discussed in the breakout session.
 The dual role of author and moderator may have influenced the discussion and development of conclusions in those sessions.

-Figure 2-1.
-Workshop participants classified by affiliation (excluding NRC committee, committee staff, and meeting staff).
+FIGURE 2-1 Workshop participants classified by affiliation (excluding NRC committee, committee staff, and workshop staff).